How to use the Norwegian Food Composition Table

 Energy and nutrients - units of quantity and name

-The internationally adopted units of energy are kilojoules, which is abbreviated to kJ.
-Since many people still use the term kilocalories, which are abbreviated to kcal, the energy content of food items are shown both in kilojoules and in calories in the Food Composition Table.
+The internationally adopted units of energy are kilojoules (kJ).
+Since many people still use the term kilocalories (kcal), the energy content of food items are shown both in kilojoules and in calories in the Food Composition Table.

 The energy units kilojoules and kilocalories are given as integers in the Food Composition Table, whereas the number of decimal places for the nutrient values vary between 0 and 2.